Yang-Wang-Group/Reaxff_training/README.md

 ## Usage
 In the linux system, after downloading all files, you can use the ' make ' command to compile.
+The results will be writen in 'result_XXX_XXX' files, the force field with lowest error could be found in these files.
 ### Description of each file

 #### file-XXX-XXX